노 가쿠 대해

 There are two ways to set the two halves of the Noh Play.
 The first setting can be two different characters in the two parts.
 The second setting can be the same character in both parts; yet there are also different cases such as, a character playing as an incarnation at first and turning into a ghost later in the second half; or a character with different personalities in the two halves.

 A performer who plays Shite is called ‘Shite kata’.
-There are five different schools of ‘Shite kata’, including Kanze, Kongou, Houshou, Konparu, and Kita.
+There are five different schools of ‘Shite kata’, including Kanze, Kongou, Houshou, Konparu, and Kita. - Shitetsure

-Shitetsure also plays Shitekata, yet as a semi-protagonist who follows and serves the Shite.
+Shitetsure also plays Shitekata, yet as a semi-protagonist who follows and serves the Shite. - Waki

 Waki plays the partner of Shite, and always appears as a real man.
 As a travelling monk, Waki is the opposite role with Shite.
 A performer who plays Waki is called ‘Waki kata’.
-There are three different schools of ‘Waki kata’, including Takayasu, Fukuou, and Houshou.
+There are three different schools of ‘Waki kata’, including Takayasu, Fukuou, and Houshou. - Wakitsure

-Wakisture also plays Wakikata, yet as a follower and server to the Waki.
+Wakisture also plays Wakikata, yet as a follower and server to the Waki. - Ai

 When ‘Mae Shite’ scene finishes and the ‘Nochi Shite’ scene is prepared to be set on stage, ‘Ai’ character appears in between of this moment as a villager or a government official, in order to connect the stories of the two halves.
-Ai is sometimes called ‘間’ also.
+Ai is sometimes called ‘間’ also. - Hayashi

 Hayashi is the musical performance played as a signal to begin the Noh Play, or as background music on stage.